Shaukat Aziz: Energy policy

-Defence reforms
+Defence policy

 Aziz oversaw the successful development of the JF-17 Thunder fighter programme in record time, built with the close cooperation with China.
 In 2007, Aziz stressed that "Pakistan is not an offensive country and our defence doctrine is based on having minimum credible deterrence to maintain peace and stability in the region.".
 Aziz also successfully saw the technology transfer and contract development of first combatant frigate, the F-22P Zulfiquar.
-In May 2006, Aziz stressed that: "Pakistan's deep military and economic cooperation with China was one not based on "transient interest," but was "higher than Himalayas, deeper than oceans".
+In May 2006, Aziz stressed that: "Pakistan's deep military and economic cooperation with China was one not based on "transient interest", but was "higher than Himalayas, deeper than oceans".

 In August 2006, Aziz visited the People's Republic of China, seeking Chinese cooperation in space technology.
 China expressed interest in helping Pakistan with developing and launching satellites.
 In a joint statement of Prime Minister Shaukat Aziz and Chinese Premier Wen Jiabao, Aziz emphasised that: "both countries are determined to elevate their friendship and strategic partnership.".
 A contract was signed with China, Aziz authorized the development of the satellite, Paksat-IR.
 Aziz presided over the security, expansion, and modernization of the country's nuclear deterrence programme as part of his defence policy.
 Aziz oversaw the successful development of the Shaheen-II missile program and witnessed its first flight at an undisclosed location in April 2006.
 After witnessing the test, Aziz maintained that: "We will continue to pursue vigorously our security and energy needs from all sources including nuclear.".
 On 8 August 2005, Aziz issued directives to tightened the security and control and command of the National Command Authority and ordered strict monitoring of atomic assets and facilities at all levels of command.

 In 2004, Aziz stated and clarified Pakistan's nuclear policy to the world and India in an interview given to the Times of India:

 From 2005 and onwards, Aziz's government took major steps against atomic proliferation while also making several decisions to increase the capacity of nuclear deterrence and sufficient use of nuclear energy for the civil sector.